WiktorSa/Computer-Architecture/README.md

 Task 8 - calculator than when given an equation (like 2 + 2 * 3) will give the correct result <br/>
 Task 9 - calculator that also handles all the exceptions (like division by 0)

-Descryption of every task is in the file tasks.pdf (in polish language)
+Detailed descryption of every task is in the file tasks.pdf (in polish language)